-A “goodwill letter” can be an effective way to improve your credit score, but it needs to be done the right way to have a chance.
+A “goodwill letter” can be an effective way to improve your credit score.
+However, it needs to be done the right way to have a chance.
 When you write a goodwill letter, you are essentially asking a creditor for a “break” on a reported delinquency.

 The most important thing to remember when writing a goodwill letter is that YOU are ultimately responsible for the delinquency that’s stinking up your credit report.
 This is not a time to lash out at the creditor or blame anyone else.

-In order to have a chance for success, a goodwill letter needs to cite relevant facts in way that can appeal emotionally to the creditor.
+In order to have a chance for success, a goodwill letter needs to cite relevant facts.
+Do so in a way that can appeal emotionally to the creditor.
 It’s not enough to present the facts and color them with contexts.
 You need to tell a story.

-I have written several goodwill letters, and I’ve found them to be well worth my time and effort more often than not.
+I have written several goodwill letters, and I’ve found them to be well worth my time and effort.
+That was the case more often than not.
 In order to increase your odds of obtaining a goodwill adjustment from a creditor that reported you for a late payment, allow me to guide you through some answers to the following useful questions:

 When Should I Write a Goodwill Letter?